Zagreb: City governance

 The 47 representatives of the City Assembly is elected for a four-year term on the basis of universal suffrage in direct elections by secret ballot using proportional system with d'Hondt method in a manner specified by law.
 The president and vice-presidents of the assembly are elected by the representatives.
 All changes to urban planning documents and the budget must be passed through the assembly.

-The Office of the Mayor and the deputies are elected on a four year term.
+The Office of the Mayor and the deputies are elected on a four-year term.
 Before 2009, the mayor was elected by the City Assembly, but was changed to direct elections by majoritarian vote with a two-round system.
-They, along with the deputies, may be recalled by a referendum according to the law from not less than 20% of all electors or two-thirds of the assembly.
+The mayor, along with the deputies, may be recalled by a referendum according to the law from not less than 20% of all electors or two-thirds of the assembly.
 The mayor is responsible for the state administration due to the city's special status, including appointing all heads of city offices and services.
 The city administration is divided into 12 city offices which are responsible for managing everything from urban planning to culture, the City institute for the Protection of Cultural and Natural Monuments, System Information and Technical Affairs Service, City Administration Expert Service and the City Assembly Expert Service, which is managed by a secretary appointed by the assembly.
 The city owns Zagreb Holding, a city enterprise which operates many branches carrying out all operating tasks, and Zagreb Electric Tram, the city transit authority.

 Local government is organized into 17 city districts represented by City District Councils which are elected by the district's residents.
 Districts have to adopt plans for the maintenance of infrastructure and for community programs and projects, and can propose changes to urban development documents.
 The city is further subdivided into 218 local committees, the second level of local self-government.
 They are in charge of organizing cultural or other events in the area and listening to the problems of citizens living there.
 Since 2024, as part of participatory budgeting, residents can propose and discuss new projects in their neighborhoods.